moscagabriele/horizon-workforce-analytics/README.md

 - **Workforce:** What does headcount, turnover, and tenure look like across departments and job levels?
 - **Capacity:** How efficiently is billable time being used against project budgets?
-- **Recruitment:** Where is the hiring pipeline losing candidates, and how fast is time-to-hire?
+- **Recruitment:** How are applications distributed across the pipeline, and how long does hiring take?
 - **Talent:** Is training completion and performance review coverage keeping pace with headcount?
 - **Organisational management:** How flat or hierarchical is the org, and how is leave being used?